AISViz/AISdb/docs/source/intro.rst

 A common issue with AIS is that the data is noisy, and databases may contain multiple vessels broadcasting with same identifier at the same time.
-The :func:`aisdb.track_gen.encode_greatcircledistance` function uses an encoder to check the approximate distance between each vessel's position, and then segments resulting vectors where a surface vessel couldn't reasonably travel there using the most direct path, e.g. above 50 knots.
+The :func:`aisdb.denoising_encoder.encode_greatcircledistance` function uses an encoder to check the approximate distance between each vessel's position, and then segments resulting vectors where a surface vessel couldn't reasonably travel there using the most direct path, e.g. above 50 knots.
 A distance threshold and speed threshold are used as a hard limit on the maximum delta distance or delta time allowed between messages to be considered continuous.
 A score is computed for each position delta, with sequential messages in close proximity at shorter intervals given a higher score, calculated by haversine distance divided by elapsed time.
 Any deltas with a score not reaching the minimum threshold are considered as the start of a new segment.